Astraea: A Token-wise Acceleration Framework for Video Diffusion Transformers: Evaluation

-\paragraph{EA Configuration.} In our EA algorithm, we set the maximal generation to be $30$, each generation selects $W$ to be 50.
-To ensure diversity of candidates in the early stages and structural stability of good candidates in the later stages, we set $P_0$ and $P_\text{final}$ to be 0.1 and 0.01, respectively. \Fig{fig:training} shows the EA search process of one case, 50\% of the token budget reduction.
+\paragraph{EA Configuration.} In our EA algorithm, we set the maximal generation to be $30$, $K$ and $P$ are set to be 50 and 30 in each generation.
+To ensure diversity of candidates in the early stages and structural stability of good candidates in the later stages, we set $P_0$ and $P_\text{final}$ to be 0.1 and 0.01, respectively.
 Across all four evaluated models, the results converge after searching 30 generations.
-All EA searches are conducted on 8 A100 GPUs with an average search time of 82 GPU hours.

-\paragraph{Metrics and Hardware.} Following prior works~\cite{zhao2024real, zou2024accelerating, xi2025sparse, chen2024delta}, we use the VBench score~\cite{huang2024vbench} as the video quality metric.
+\paragraph{Metrics and Hardware.} Following prior works~\citep{zhao2024real, zou2024accelerating, xi2025sparse, chen2024delta}, we use the VBench score~\citep{huang2024vbench} as the video quality metric.
 During the experiments, we generate 5 videos for each of the 950 benchmark prompts using different random seeds.
 The generated videos are then evaluated across 16 aspects.
 We report the average value of the aspects.
-We compare the generated videos by different acceleration methods against the original video results frame-by-frame on image quality, using PSNR, SSIM, and LPIPS.
+In addition, we compare the generated videos by different acceleration methods against the original video results frame-by-frame on image quality, using PSNR, SSIM, and LPIPS.
 For performance, we report end-to-end generation latency, GPU memory consumption, and computational complexity (FLOPs).
-Our evaluation uses two GPUs as our hardware platforms: NVidia A6000 with 48 GB of memory and NVidia A100 with 80 GB of memory.
+Our evaluation uses two GPUs as our hardware platforms: Nvidia A6000 with 48 GB of memory and Nvidia A100 with 80 GB of memory.